pontuscode/graphql_declarative_wrapper/README.md

 ### Remove redundant parameters in concatenate resolver functions (Markus) (done?)

 ## Done

+### Add additional checks for concatenation in resolver functions (Markus) (Should be done)

+### Remove the extractNested stuff from listQuery when generating.
+Also remove the array thing from writeResolverWithoutArgs.
+(Markus)

 ### Remove all unnecessary files and clean up the repository (Pontus)